aromeni/frameworks_and_languages_module/technical_report.md

 ## Midddleware

-HTTP requests and answers are modified, managed, and intercepted by web application middleware.
+HTTP requests and response are modified, managed, and intercepted by web application middleware.
 Its ability to intercept data both ways improves code modularity by allowing function reuse across logging, error handling, and authentication.
 Middleware functions establish a chain of responsibility where each function can end the request-response cycle or pass control.
 This system handles static files, parses request bodies, manages sessions, implements CORS, and logs, improving web application performance and scalability.

 ### Middleware in NestJS